Plazide/local-ai-code-completion/README.md

-# local-code-completion README
+# local-ai-code-completion README

-Enable AI Assisted code completion, similar to Github Copilot, completely locally.
+Enables AI Assisted code completion, similar to Github Copilot, completely locally.
 No code leaves your machine.
 This has two major benefits:

 - **Cost**.
 This extension is completely free to use.
 - **Privacy**.
 No data is shared with third-parties, everything stays on your computer.